AchmadLyraa/next-auth-basic/readme.md

-prisma ^5 is more stable and well documented than ^7
+This project uses Prisma v5, which is currently more stable and better documented compared to the experimental v7 release.

-the package
+Authentication is implemented using NextAuth with the Prisma Adapter and a database-backed session model.
+However, the active session strategy in NextAuth remains JWT-based, not database sessions.

-table session in database just used when using database session
+The sessions table in the database is only utilized when the database session strategy is explicitly enabled.
+When using JWT sessions, this table is not involved in the authentication flow.

-tsconfig juga untuk ngatur path alias "@"
+The tsconfig.json file is configured to support path aliases (e.g. @/), simplifying imports and improving code readability across the project.